scipp/scipp/doc/design.md

 However, the development cost for this library itself would be rather minor, so there is very little risk involved in supporting it from the beginning.

+### <a name="design-details-performance-opportunities"></a>Performance opportunities

+For very basic in-place operations we can hardly improve upon what is provided in Mantid.
+For example, `operator+=` is bound by memory bandwidth.

+Nevertheless, there is a series of things we can do to improve performance in other cases.
+We do not suggest implementing this initially, but the prototype has been used to show that these are feasible options that give us opportunities for improvement in the future:

+- Use custom allocators or memory pools to overcome allocation cost.
+- Use object pools to overcome allocation/initialization cost.
+- Process data in small chunks that fit into cache to overcome the memory bandwidth limit.

 ### <a name="design-details-slicing"></a>Slicing

 We would like to support slicing as in `numpy` and `xarray`, e.g., `array[2:4,10:20, :]` in the case of slicing `Variable` (or the equivalent with named dimensions in the case of slicing `Dataset`, as supported in `xarray`).